michaeldexter/occambsd/README.md

 doas sh imagine.sh -v
 ```

-To generate a RockPro64 SBC image with root on ZFS, primarycache=metadata, root/root and freebsd/freebsd users, SSHd and NTPd enabled, four packages, and a VM boot script for use under qemu and bhyve/ARM64:
+To generate a RockPro64 SBC image with root on ZFS, primarycache=metadata, root/root and freebsd/freebsd users, SSHd and NTPd enabled, four packages, and a VM boot script for use under QEMU and bhyve/ARM64:

 ```
 doas sh imagine.sh -a arm64 -B quartz64-a -u -p "doas tmux got openrsync" -v